ASAN BEACH, GUAM — The U.S. Marine Corps Forces Pacific Band performed for the reactivation of a new base on Guam in a ceremony, Jan. 26, honoring...

 Read Biography

-In January 2021, MGySgt Trenum reported to the Marine Forces Pacific Band, Kaneohe Bay, Hawaii to serve as the Bandmaster.
+In October 2019, GySgt Mathis reported to the Marine Corps Forces Pacific Band, Kaneohe Bay, Hawaii to serve as the Drum Major.